Wolverine971/9takes/src/blog/people/politicians/Barack-Obama.md

 </li>
 <li><b>Controversial 'Inaction':</b> Critics have often targeted Obama's perceived lack of aggressive engagement, framing it as inaction.
 Seen through the lens of Type 9, however, this could be his way of avoiding conflict and disruption to maintain peace.
 This approach aligns with Type 9's core fear of disconnection and their childhood wound of neglect or dismissal of their preferences, warranting our empathy.
 </li>
-<li><b>Motivated by Harmony:</b> Every action of Obama can arguably be traced back to a motivation to create unity and harmony, the quintessential Type 9's drive.
+<li><b>Motivated by Harmony:</b> Every action of Obama can arguably be traced back to a motivation to create unity and harmony, which is the Type 9's internal drive.
 His 'soft power' diplomatic and global approach and his famous emphasis on an undivided America all point towards the Type 9's core motivation - a desire for internal and external peace.
 </li>
 </ul>
   </div>